 In addition, the Facility will create a capacity building programme to accompany beneficiaries in their journey to setting up a viable business plan.
 Part of the Facility’s capacity building activities include mapping, assessing and showcasing successful and replicable community energy initiatives and best practices across the EU, and mapping national legal frameworks, financial opportunities, and one-stop shops in target countries.

-- Capacity building programme: Beneficiaries will participate in a capacity building programme designed to help them mature and improve their readiness for market uptake.
+Capacity building programme: Beneficiaries will participate in a capacity building programme designed to help them mature and improve their readiness for market uptake.
 The programme is a mandatory element as part of the Facility’s support.
-It includes a complete set of training modules as well as a business management guide to support the development and implementation of business plans.
+It includes a complete set of online training modules and webinars as well as a business management guide to support the development and implementation of business plans.
 Additionally, beneficiaries will be able to participate in national peer-to-peer exchanges to facilitate knowledge-sharing, overcoming common challenges, and fostering collaboration and synergies.

 Applicants who have already been awarded a grant in the first call are not eligible to submit new proposals in the second call.